pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 With the exception of the Community Manager, each role is assigned to individuals within a single package.
 There should be only one Community Manager, who is in charge of the entire pyfar project.

+The minimum number of people in each role depends on the size of the package and its workload.
+Package maintainers should ensure that there are enough people in each role.
+For maintainer roles, this responsibility lies with the steering council.
+For all roles, people who have been inactive for a certain period should be contacted and removed from their role if they do not respond.

 .. note:: Marco

   This needs to be updated with new roles